 The Sunshine Coast Transit System is operated under a funding agreement with BC Transit and extends from Langdale to Halfmoon Bay.
-The main conventional route operates from Sechelt to the Langdale Ferry Terminal directly via Highway 101 or via Roberts Creek using accessible buses with wheelchair ramps.
-This service is augmented by connecting local routes that operate to Halfmoon Bay, the Sechelt Arena and West Sechelt.
-The regional district’s share of the costs of the system is funded through transit fares and property taxes.
+The two primary conventional routes, Route 90 Express and Route 1 Local, operate from Sechelt to the Langdale Ferry Terminal directly via Highway 101 or via Lower Gibsons and Roberts Creek.
+This primary service is augmented by local routes that operate to Halfmoon Bay, the Sechelt Arena and West Sechelt and connect at Trail Bay Centre in Sechelt.
+All buses are accessible and equipped with wheelchair ramps.
+The regional district’s share of the system costs is funded through transit fares and property taxes.

-The transit service is operated using 8 full-size and 4 smaller buses that collectively carry about 500,000 passengers per year.
-Our productivity, measured in rides per hour, is one of the highest among Tier 3 BC Transit systems and was recognized by the Canadian Urban Transit Association as the sixth highest in Canada among small transit systems.
+The transit service operates using 8 full-size, 6 mid-size, and 3 paratransit buses that collectively carry over 500,000 passengers per year.
+Our productivity, measured in rides per hour, is one of the highest among BC Transit Tier 3 systems and in the past has been recognized by the Canadian Urban Transit Association as the sixth highest in Canada among small transit systems.

-A twenty-five year Transit Future Plan has been developed by BC Transit and the SCRD.
+A 25-year Transit Future Plan has been developed by BC Transit and the SCRD.

 Other Information and Links

 The Sunshine Coast Transit System operates independently of Translink services.
-Tickets and passes that are purchased for use in the Vancouver region are not valid for the Sunshine Coast, with the exception of the BC Bus Pass program.
+Tickets and passes that are purchased for use in the Vancouver region are not valid for the Sunshine Coast.
+The single exception is the Compass card issued as part of the BC Bus Pass program.

-The connections between buses and the BC Ferries service at Langdale ferry terminal are subject to operating conditions and are not guaranteed.
-Passengers transferring to a ferry should plan accordingly.
+PLEASE NOTE: Connections between buses and the BC Ferries service at Langdale ferry terminal are scheduled, but are subject to operating conditions and not guaranteed.
+Passengers transferring to or from ferry travel, should plan accordingly.